A unified front-end framework for English text-to-speech synthesis: Experimental Evaluations

 \subsection{Experimental Results and Analysis}

 We first evaluate the SER in the TN module, compared with other methods.
 Table \ref{Tab:tn} shows that the RNN-based model in \cite{zhang2019neural} achieves an SER of 1.80\%, proving RNN-based model cannot achieve good enough results due to the limited encoding ability.
 Transformer-based model in \cite{ro2022transformer} achieves an SER of 1.42\%, due to the improved encoding ability of the Transformer encoder and the help of the BERT pre-trained language model.
 The Seq2Edits approach in \cite{stahlberg2020} treats TN as a sequence of edit operations, uses span-level edits to capture compact local representations and achieves an SER of 1.36\%.
-Our proposed method uses a BERT model to enhance word embeddings, and a CBG encoder that considers both local and global text features, plus the help of well-designed rules, therefore achieves the best SER of 1.19\%, outperforms the SOTA method (Seq2Edits) by 0.17\% SER.
+Our proposed method is based on a BERT model fine-tuned for multiple front-end tasks, and a CBG encoder that considers both local and global text features, plus the help of well-designed rules, therefore achieves the best SER of 1.19\%, outperforms the SOTA method (Seq2Edits) by 0.17\% SER.

 Then, we assess the tagging F1-score of different prosody levels in the PWPP module.
 As presented in Table \ref{Tab:pwpp}, our proposed hierarchical sequence tagging method outperforms the traditional sequence tagging method.
 More specifically, the hierarchical sequence tagging method shows a significant improvement over the traditional sequence tagging method in the \#1 prosody level and a slight improvement in the \#2 and \#3 prosody levels.
 It is due to the hierarchical sequence tagging method considers the constraint that high level prosody belongs to the low level prosody, resulting in better overall performance.